 Industry research suggests several effective methods for building stronger analytical abilities:

 Read More Often: Reading different types of materials helps your brain think in new ways.
 Books, articles, and research papers all help expand your analytical toolkit.
+I'd specifically recommend reading case studies from Harvard Business Review – they force you to analyze real business situations, which is exactly the kind of thinking employers want to see.

 Practice Math Skills: Working with numbers strengthens your logical thinking abilities.
 Even simple math exercises can improve your problem-solving skills.